my-improvement/crocodocs/README.md

 } from "react-native"

 export default class HelloWorld extends React.Component {
-    //c-var String; textValue; This variable contains a text that to be shown at the screen textValue = "Hello World"
+    //c-var string | textValue | This variable contains a text that to be shown at the screen textValue = "Hello World"

     render() {